alternyxx/tttoneliner/README.md

 # Project Structure
 The three directories contain a README, going over their details but here's an overview for the purpose of each directory.

-/dataset is where the dataset used for the project is generated.
+[/dataset](/dataset/) is where the dataset used for the project is generated.
-/neuralnet is where the weights are generated.
+[/neuralnet](/neuralnet/) is where the neural network is written.
-/tttoneliner is the one liner for Tic-Tac-Toe.
+[/tttoneliner](/tttoneliner/) is the one liner for Tic-Tac-Toe.